ga4gh/vrs/docs/source/terms_and_model.rst

 * Implementations MUST enforce values 0 ≤ start ≤ end.
 In the case of double-stranded DNA, this constraint holds even when a feature is on the complementary strand.
-* VRS uses Interresidue coordinates because they provide conceptual consistency that is not possible with residue-based systems (see :ref:`rationale <interresidue-coordinates-design>`).
-Implementations will need to convert between interresidue and 1-based inclusive residue coordinates familiar to most human users.
+* VRS uses Inter-residue coordinates because they provide conceptual consistency that is not possible with residue-based systems (see :ref:`rationale <inter-residue-coordinates-design>`).
+Implementations will need to convert between inter-residue and 1-based inclusive residue coordinates familiar to most human users.
-* Interresidue coordinates start at 0 (zero).
+* Inter-residue coordinates start at 0 (zero).
 * The length of an interval is *end - start*.
 * An interval in which start == end is a zero width point between two residues.
 * An interval of length == 1 MAY be colloquially referred to as a position.